 How America moves its homeless | Each year, US cities give thousands of homeless people one-way bus tickets out of town.
 An 18-month nationwide investigation by the Guardian reveals, for the first time, what really happens at journey’s end.
 There are several data visualizations in this article.
 Many of which are created in a Scrollytelling style, where scrolling down the page will trigger animations in the data visualizations.
 Through these visualizations, video, photography, and of course, text, the article explains the impact of the homeless moving around the US.
 Both from the perspective of the homeless and the cities that are sending them away.

-Bussed Out won Silver in the Features category of the 2018 Malofiej awards for best data visualization / infographics published in print and on-line across the globe.
+Bussed Out won Gold in the category of “Politics and Global” during the 2018 Information is Beautiful Awards.
+It also won Silver in the “Features” category of the 2018 Malofiej awards for best data visualization / infographics published in print and on-line.

 Bussed Out won “Best Data Visualization” at the 2018 North American Digital Media Awards, the award for “Investigate Data Journalism” in the 2018 Online Journalism Awards, and was a finalist for the category “Innovation” at the Amnesty Media Awards.

 I was hired by the Guardian US team to help them with their ‘flagship’ article about homelessness.
 To create something that would combine photo, video, text and custom made visualizations of the data on which the article was based.
 For the data visualizations and full implementation I worked together with Shirley Wu.